 This is another important step in protecting your business.
 This only applies if it is possible, but when it is possible, it really is a good protection.
 By having the customer pay up front, you protect yourself from any unethical customers who purposely drag their feet in paying or try to skip paying altogether.

 - Organized Transactions

 Remember to remain organized when dealing with your business.
 Don’t become complicit, even in your routine menial transactions.
 Additionally, make sure to protect yourself, even with businesses that you have worked with for years.
 It’s never a good to leave your business exposed, so don’t even ignore your perceived safety agreements.

 These helpful tips are to remind you to be ever vigilant for your business.
 Consult with your business lawyer in order to avoid any costly mistakes that could really hurt your business.
 Check out our blog for more tips and info.
-Contact us today about meeting one of our lawyers!
+Contact Fresh Legal Perspective today by calling (813) 448-1042 and ask about meeting one of our lawyers!